jdwillmsen/usersrole/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+### Cypress scaffolding

+Running `ng generate component component-name` will generate Cypress component test instead of default karma testing file.
+This is due to the Cypress scaffolding declared in angular.json

 ## Build